 Currently, Russell provides sound and lighting design as well as podcast editing for the acclaimed ALOUD series, created by the Library Foundation of Los Angeles.
 He also has produced large-scale outdoor fundraising events and award ceremonies in honor of playwrights Tony Kushner and Larry McMurtry.

-Russell has been honored with multiple awards from the Los Angeles Drama Critics Circle.
+Russell has also received multiple awards from the Los Angeles Drama Critics Circle.
 He is also the first recipient of the prestigious Margaret Hartford Award and listed in “Who’s Who in American Theatre” and “Who’s Who in California.”